remmerw/asen/README.md

 under [circuit-v2](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md#introduction).

 ```
    /**
-     * Makes a reservation o relay nodes with the purpose that other peers can fin you via
+     * Makes a reservation to relay nodes with the purpose that other peers can find you via
-     * the nodes peerId
+     * the its peerId
      *
+     * Note: when a reservation is just happening no further reservation is possible (mutex - protection)
+     *
-     * @param peeraddrs the peeraddrs which should be announced to incoming connecting peers via relays
+     * @param addresses the addresses which should be announced via the relays
      * @param maxReservation number of max reservations
      * @param timeout in seconds
      */
     suspend fun makeReservations(
-        peeraddrs: List<Peeraddr>,
+        addresses: List<SocketAddress>,
         maxReservation: Int,
         timeout: Int
     ) {